-On average, electricity users in Chino, CA spend about $232 per month on electricity.
-That adds up to $2,784 per year.
+On average, Chino, CA residents spend about $166 per month on electricity.
+That adds up to $1,992 per year.

-That's 45% higher than the national average electric bill of $1,919.
-The average electricity rates in Chino, CA cost 25 ¢/kilowatt-hour (kWh), so that means that the average electricity customer in Chino, CA is using 920 kWh of electricity per month, and 11,040 kWh over the course of the year.
+That's roughly equal to the national average electric bill of $1,990.
+The average electric rates in Chino, CA cost 21 ¢/kilowatt-hour (kWh), so that means that the average electricity customer in Chino, CA is using 795 kWh of electricity per month, and 9,540 kWh over the course of the year.

-Solar saves you money by reducing or eliminating your monthly electricity bill.
-The amount that you can save with solar in Chino, CA is based on two factors: how much you spend on electricity now and how much of your electricity bill you can offset with solar.
+Solar saves you money by reducing or eliminating your monthly electric bill.
+The amount that you can save with solar in Chino, CA is based on two factors: how much you spend on electricity now and how much of your electric bill you can offset with solar.

-Electricity bills are designed to cover all of the costs of producing the electricity that you use, of running and maintaining the electrical grid, and of any public benefit funds that promote things like clean energy and energy efficiency.
-These costs are rolled into both fixed charges (i.e., monthly customer chargers) and variable charges (i.e., ¢/kWh that you use).
+Electric bills are designed to cover all of the costs of producing the electricity that you use, of running and maintaining the electrical grid to help prevent outages, and of any public benefit funds that promote things like renewable energy and energy efficiency.
+These costs are rolled into both fixed charges (i.e., monthly customer charges) and variable charges (i.e., ¢/kWh that you use).
 While fixed charges will remain the same from month to month, the portion of variable charges on your bill each month will change based on how much electricity you use.
 As a result, there are two ways to reduce your bills: by either using less electricity or by reducing the cost of electricity, by installing solar for instance.

 The easiest way to compare the cost of electricity from one region to another is to look at the electricity rate.
 Residential rates in the U.S. range from 6 ¢/kWh to 71 ¢/kWh depending upon where you live, what types of power plants provide your electricity, and when during the day or year you’re consuming electricity.